rustbridge/rustbridge.io/rfcs/refactor_project_structure.md

 module.

 #### Consequences
-+ The unit tests stay organized
++ The unit tests stay organized.
 + We know very quickly if a change made breaks an existing module.